-We had our sixty-fifth Tamale Hut Café Writers Group meeting on Saturday, February 10.
-Thanks to Steve, Salvador, Sean, Lisa, Marianne, Gary D, Kathy, Matt H, Brian, Cary, Aaron, and new member Mary for joining me for a spirited discussion about writing activities.
+We had our sixty-seventh Tamale Hut Café Writers Group meeting on Saturday, April 14.
+Thanks to Sean, Lisa, Kathy, Gary P, Matt H, Steve, Cary, and new member Kay for joining me for a fun afternoon of discussion about writing activities.
 Thanks, too, to Salvador for mailing in comments, to Jaime for the usual support and to Alex for the tasty food.
 And we all hoped Joe was enjoying his vacation, although if we know Joe, he was probably just off somewhere causing trouble.

 We started with few agenda items:

 – Our next two meetings will be May 12 and June 9.
 Flyers will be up in the usual places shortly.

 – Good news for TV watchers: the MHz Worldview channel will be back on the air at 5am on April 23, on broadcast channel 20, Comcast channel 372 and RCN channel 57.
 This is the foreign-language channel that used to be broadcast by WYCC before that channel ceased operation.
 They carry subtitled, mostly-mystery and crime shows from all around the world.
 Before the end of the month, we can see an Italian Nero Wolfe, a Swedish action miniseries called Commander Hamilton, and the season finale of Der Bestatter, a personal favorite of mine.
 Schedule information is at https://mhznetworks.com/schedule/

 – In other TV news, WKRP in Cincinnati is on MeTV weeknights at 8:30.
 Original reports were that this would be the version from the DVD set that had most of the original music restored, but I’m not too sure about that.
 It’s still a very funny show.